 Cody and Jimmy had been writing material off and on since 2005.
 In the spring of 2008, while playing around the Shreveport area with the trio, Cody and Jimmy teamed up with Jimmy’s sister Laura Wooten on bass.
 The trio began writing and recording demos when they weren’t gigging and soon had tons of material.
 In the summer of 2009 Lions May Cry was formed.
 In early 2011 Lions May Cry began recording their debut album.
 Cody was the head engineer as well as co-producer for the record.
 He was also the Pro Tools operator and editor for the project.
 The Lions May Cry debut album was released on December 2nd, 2011 and Cody is currently touring with LMC.

 Cody Lowery is a true professional in all sense of the word.
 Music is his passion and he plays from his soul.
 It is a pleasure to see him perform.
-He not only commands the drum set, he uses his creativity writing songs, and his experience recording and engineering make Cody a rare find.
+He not only commands the drum set, he uses his creativity writing songs, and his experience recording, mixing, and engineering to make Cody a rare find.
 Keep an eye on Cody; great things are on the horizon.